Mexico City Metro: Third stage (1983–1985), and the 1985 earthquake

 This construction stage took place from the beginning of 1983 through the end of 1985.
 Lines 1, 2 and 3 were expanded to their current lengths, and new lines 6 and 7 were built.
 The length of the network was increased by 35.29 km and the number of stations to 105.

 Line 3's route was expanded from Zapata station to Universidad station on 30 August 1983.
 Line 1 was expanded from Zaragoza to the current terminal Pantitlán, and line 2 from Tacuba to the current terminal Cuatro Caminos.
 These last two were both inaugurated on 22 August 1984.

 Line 6's route first ran from El Rosario to Instituto del Petróleo; Line 7 was opened from Tacuba to Barranca del Muerto and runs along the foot of the Sierra de las Cruces mountain range that surrounds the Valley of Mexico at its west side, outside of the ancient lake zone.
 This made it possible for Line 7 to be built as a deep-bore tunnel.

-On the morning of 19 September 1985, an 8.1 Richter magnitude earthquake struck Mexico City.
+On the morning of 19 September 1985, a magnitude 8.0 earthquake struck Mexico City.
 Many buildings as well as streets were left with major damage making transportation on the ground difficult, but the STC Metro was not damaged because a rectangular structure had been used instead of arches, making it resistant to earthquakes, thus proving to be a safe means of transportation in a time of crisis.

 On the day of the quake, the Metro stopped service and completely shut down for fear of electrocution.
 This caused people to get out of the tunnels from wherever they were and onto the street to try to get where they were going.
 At the time, the Metro had 101 stations, with 32 closed to the public in the weeks after the event.
 On Line 1, there was no service in stations Merced, Pino Suárez, Isabel la Católica, Salto del Agua, Balderas or Cuauhtémoc.
 On Line 2, there was no service between stations Bellas Artes and Tasqueña.
 On Line 3 only Juárez and Balderas were closed.
 Line 4 continued to operate normally.
 All of the closed stations were in the historic center area, with the exception of the stations of Line 2 south of Pino Suárez.
 These stations were located above the ground.
 The reason these stations were closed was not due to damage to the Metro proper, but rather because of surface rescue work and clearing of debris.